 Mental health is an important aspect of overall health in all stages of life.
 Adolescence is a critical time for mental, social, and emotional wellbeing and development where individuals establish neural pathways and behavior patterns that will last into adulthood.
 Although many individuals first present mental illness in adolescence, it can be harder to detect at that time and can often go without a diagnosis until adulthood.
 Early treatment and starting the conversation at a young age can help prevent more severe, lasting problems as a child ages.
 Mental health plays a large role in healthy emotional and physical development, along with sexual and reproductive health, violence and unintentional injury, substance use, and nutrition and obesity.
 For more information, visit our Healthy Kids page.

 Adolescents in today's society are growing up in a very different world.
 In the U.S., 95% of teens have access to a smartphone and 75% of teens have at least one social media account.
 The use of social media by the developing brain can have both health risks and benefits, both affecting their mental health.
-Many platforms provide a route of connection with peers as well as information and resources that are important to youth as they are learning.
-Adolescents and their caregivers need to be cautious of the risk associated with social media, including cyberbullying and other digital aggressions.
+Many platforms provide a route of connection with peers as well as information and resources that are important to youth as they are learning; however, adolescents and their caregivers need to be cautious of the risk associated with social media, including cyberbullying and other digital aggressions.

 "Social media has the ability to connect adolescents who may be excluded in their daily life.
 We need to find a better way to balance the benefits of social media with possible negative health outcomes." - Kira Riehm